ADBeta/psx-comBINe/README.md

 on, however:
 * Feature creep is a concern with projects like these, as such, some requests and features will be ported into their own programs as time goes on.
-* I will try to make the next version multi-threaded
 * Adding directory support for combining input files, to make using psx-combine even easier